 - 2 Tablespoons fresh cilantro, chopped + extra for garnish

 - yogurt or sour cream for topping, optional

 - Add oil to a skillet over medium heat.
 Once hot add onion and garlic and cook, tossing frequently so the garlic doesn’t burn.
 After about 5 minutes add in the spices (cumin, chili powder, sea salt and cayenne pepper).
 Toss to combine and continue cooking another 5 minutes.
 Add a tablespoon of water if the pan starts to dry out.
 After about 10 minutes of cooking total, remove from heat.

-- Place garlic and onion mixture, black beans, reserved black bean liquid, tomato paste, lime juice, apple cider vinegar and fresh cilantro.
+- Place garlic and onion mixture, black beans, reserved black bean liquid, tomato paste, lime juice, apple cider vinegar and fresh cilantro into a blender or food processor.
 Blend until smooth.
 Taste and add additional spices, if needed.
 More salt or perhaps more cayenne pepper if you want the dip to be spicier.

 - Transfer the dip to a bowl, garnish with extra cilantro and sour cream, if using.

 - Store in the fridge until ready to serve.
 Leftover can be stored in the fridge for 3-4 days.

 Nutrition information is automatically calculated, so should only be used as an approximation.